Council, Committees and Forums

 Audit and Governance Committee

-This Committee has 7 Members who are not on Finance and Policy Committee and the Chair is a Member who is not in the majority group.
+This Committee has 7 Members who are not on Finance and Policy Committee and the Chair and Vice-Chair are Members who are not in the majority group.
 The Committee will also include independent persons and parish council representatives when dealing with standards functions and also a coopted representative from a responsible local policing body during consideration of Crime and Disorder Committee matters.

 The Committee has responsibility for financial governance and stewardship, risk management and audit, making appointments to the Independent Remuneration Panel, dealing with issues of conduct against Members , granting dispensations and promoting and maintaining high ethical standards.
 The discharge of all statutory scrutiny functions relating to Health and Wellbeing under the Health and Social Care Act 2012 and Crime and Disorder for the purposes of the Police and Justice Act 2006.
 The Committee also has a Personnel Sub-Committee (quorum 3 Members ) which will deal with workforce appeals and related matters.